As long as you live, shine!

 —Seikilos Epitaph (ca. 100 AD)

-We aim to do one thing well: to host purposeful discussion on the most important questions, based on the very best books.
-The mission of Symposium Great Books Institute is to provide the highest quality lifetime liberal learning opportunities for adults of all walks of life, by supporting a community of learning dedicated to this end.
-Symposium offers rigorous Socratic seminars (liberal or free discussion with a serious purpose) based on primary or original texts.
+The mission of Symposium Great Books Institute is to provide the highest quality lifetime liberal learning opportunities for people of all walks of life and ages, by supporting a community of learning dedicated to this end.
+Symposium holds rigorous Socratic seminars (liberal or free discussion with a serious purpose) based on primary or original texts from around the world.
 The quality texts we curate form the common ground and unifying principle of conversations among participants of varying backgrounds.

 “…Now here, my dear Glaucon, is the whole risk for a human being, as it seems.
 And on this account each of us must, to the neglect of other studies, above all see to it that he is a seeker and student of that study (μάθημα) by which he might be able to learn and find out who will give him the capacity and the knowledge to distinguish the good and the bad life, and so everywhere and always to choose the better from among those possible.”